i-am-bee/bee-agent-framework/README.md

 3. Create `.env` (from `.env.template`) and fill in missing values (if any).
 4. Start the code interpreter `yarn run infra:start-code-interpreter`.
 5. Start the agent `yarn run start:bee` (it runs ./examples/agents/bee.ts file).

+#### Observe / mlflow

+1. Start all services related to Observe `yarn infra:start-observe`
+2. Start the agent using the observe and mlflow `yarn start:observe` (it runs ./examples/agents/bee_observe.ts file).

 ### 🛠️ Tools